Who I am

 If you choose to share any content on my website by clicking on a share button, companies running these services (like Google, Facebook or Twitter) may be able to identify you, especially if you are logged into your account with any of these services.

 Comments are disabled.
 If you previously left a comment, the comment and its metadata are retained in the database but you can e-mail me to have your comment deleted.

 What rights you have over your data

-If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data I hold about you, including any data you have provided.
+If you have left comments, you can request to receive an exported file of the personal data I hold about you, including any data you have provided.
 You can also request to have your personal data erased, with the exception of data I am obliged to keep for administrative, legal, or security purposes.

 Where we send your data

 Visitor comments may be checked through an automated spam detection service.